What is the Airport Community Ecology Fund?

 The Airport Community Ecology (ACE) Fund, authorized by the Port of Seattle Commission in November 2016, recognizes that neighboring communities that experience more impacts from airport operations should also experience more benefits.
 The Commission directed that the program support environmental projects and programs in the cities of SeaTac, Burien and Des Moines.

 To ensure maximum environmental benefit to communities, the ACE Fund takes a two-pronged approach.
-The brand new Small Matching Grants Program offers community members of SeaTac, Burien, and Des Moines the chance to apply for Port funding to improve the local environment.
-In addition, the cities of SeaTac, Burien and Des Moines can benefit from the Ecology Fund through the Green Cities Partnership.
+The Small Matching Grants Program offers community organizations the chance to apply for Port funding to improve the local environment.
+The Port supports long-term forest stewardship in SeaTac, Burien, and Des Moines through Forterra's Green Cities Partnership.

 Q: What is the Small Matching Grants Program?